genestack/admin-docs/docs/index.md

-# Welcome to Open Data Manager Documentation
+# Welcome to Open Data Manager Administrator Documentation

-This documentation contains information how to use ODM system.
+This documentation contains information how to deploy and support ODM system.